Oley Larsen

 Leverrett Oley Larsen (born October 18, 1964) is a former Republican member of the North Dakota Senate for the 3rd district.

 Career

-He has been a member of the North Dakota Senate since 2010.
+Larsen has been a member of the North Dakota Senate since 2010.
 He is opposed to anti-bullying legislation, arguing that it would promote a victim mentality.
-He has been published in Psychology Today.
 He supports the right to bear arms in the workplace.

-He was elected State Senate President Pro Tempore 2020. he was elected chairman of the Bastiat Caucus.
+Larsen was elected State Senate President Pro Tempore 2020.
+He was elected chairman of the Bastiat Caucus.
 He is a member of the Pro-Life caucus, National Prayer Caucus and the Republican Party Caucus.

+Larsen has been published in Psychology Today.

 Personal life

 Larsen received a Bachelor of Science in Vocational Education from Valley City State University and a Masters of Science in Educational Leadership from North Dakota State University.
 He was a teacher of Automotive Technology at a local high school.

 Currently, he is self-employed at Oley Larsen 4 Insurance Agency LLC specializing in health insurance and benefits.
 He also continues in the diesel technology field for a local sanitation company.

 He is married to Elizabeth Larsen, and they have two children.
 They live in Minot, North Dakota.